MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

   - Type (user, group, tenant)
   - User principal name (for users)

 - **Power Platform User Role** represents the role a Microsoft Power Platform user has for a specific app.
-This has a one-to-many relationship with the Power Platform User and PowerApps App entities.
+This has a one-to-many relationship with the Power Platform User and PowerApps App tables.
 The following information is available for each role:
   - App
   - Microsoft Power Platform user
   - Role name (Owner, CanEdit, CanView)